 To begin your foster process of a rescued Great Pyrenees, we ask that you answer the questions below.
-We place the majority of our dogs as inside pets with outside privileges and require a securely fenced yard, however, we do occasionally need outdoor foster situations for working dogs coming into rescue.
-We do allow our fence jumping dogs to go to foster situations where they would be walked for exercise and potty time.
+We place almost all of our dogs as inside pets with outside privileges and require a securely fenced yard, however, we do occasionally need outdoor foster situations for working dogs coming into rescue.
+We do allow our fence jumping dogs to go to foster situations where there is no fence and where they would be walked for exercise and potty time.

 We do require all animals in the household to be neutered or spayed,unless there is a medical reason why your resident animals cannot be sterilized, to make for more agreeable socialization with your pets and the rescued dog, and so we don’t have anymore unwanted animals in the world.